SabeloMkhwanzi/evmos-dash-dashlytics/README.md

 # EddAlytics - Evmos Dex Dashboard Analytics

-Provides visual analytics front-end with rich information about the health and performance of Dex on Evmos ecosystem - Powered by Evmos x Covalent.
+Providing a visual analytics front-end with rich information about the health and performance of Dex on Evmos ecosystem - Powered by Evmos x Covalent.

 ### Intro
 - Web3 has changed the way we can interact with money by introducing Decentralized finance (DEFI).
 Decentralized finance provides users with a range of financial services similar to traditional financial industries such as banking, borrowing, insurance, and trading without the need to rely on centralized entities.
 (DEX) decentralized exchange is one of the popular financial services emerging on the web3 ecosystem, a DEX is an exchange where users trade directly from their own wallets, where you can pay money from one currency to buy money for another.